sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/namespaces.md

 {{< /code >}}

 Namespaces must be empty before you can delete them.
-If the response to `sensuctl namespace delete` is `Error: resource is invalid: namespace is not empty`, the namespace may still contain events.
+If the response to `sensuctl namespace delete` is `Error: resource is invalid: namespace is not empty`, the namespace may still contain events or other resources.
-To remove all resources (including events) so that you can delete a namespace, run:
+To remove all resources and events so that you can delete a namespace, run this command (replace `<namespace-name>` with the namespace you want to empty):

 {{< code shell >}}
 sensuctl dump entities,events,assets,checks,filters,handlers,secrets/v1.Secret --namespace <namespace-name> | sensuctl delete